hrishim/mail_chat/docs/rag-implementation.md

 - "show me all emails from 2024"
 - "when did I last receive an email from abc@xxy.org"

+Unlike traditional databases that excel at exact matches and structured queries, FAISS is specifically tailored for approximate nearest neighbor search in vector spaces.
+It's particularly useful for applications involving embeddings, such as recommendation systems, image similarity, and natural language processing tasks where finding similar items based on their vector representations is crucial
 Essentially, FAISS is not ideal for the mail chat application.

 ### Reranking System